Blog Article

 Post-divorce modifications may consist of changes to a custody order involving minor children.
 These changes can include issues of parenting time, the visitation schedule, or other child custody modifications.
 Child custody and visitation can be complex issues tied to conservatorship.
 It is always best to have a divorce lawyer’s help when seeking an alteration to the divorce decree.

 If your former spouse is the custodial parent but suffers a change in circumstances that renders them mentally unstable, begins abusing drugs or alcohol, or is otherwise unable to act in the best interest of the child, the courts may revisit the original agreement or decree.
-Child conservatorship, visitation, and custody are always determined based on what is in the best interests of the child, and evidence will be required to prove circumstances have changed significantly.
+Child conservatorship and visitation are always determined based on what is in the best interests of the child, and evidence will be required to prove circumstances have changed significantly.

-A significant material change, such as unemployment or remarriage, may give reason to revisit alimony, spousal support, or spousal maintenance payments.
-Significant financial changes for better or worse can be considered.
+A significant material change, such as unemployment or remarriage, may give reason to revisit alimony, otherwise known as spousal support or spousal maintenance payments.
+Significant financial changes, for better or worse, can be considered.

 Remember, spousal support is intended to allow the spouse receiving support to maintain their standard of living.
 It should not, however, put an undue burden on the spouse paying the support.
 If it does because your situation has changed, a family law attorney can help you seek a decree modification to change the amount you must pay.